JulianaBurzlaff/password-validator/README.md

 - `dev`: runs the application on `localhost:3000`
 - `build`: creates the production build version
 - `test`: runs jest to test all components and pages

+## Demo

+Here is a DEMO[https://password-validator-rosy.vercel.app/] for testings!

 ## Adding validations